UwUClub/EwECS/doc/HowTos/HowTo+Entity.md

 }
 ```
 ## Conclusion
-This is just some example of how to use the ECS, you can use it as you want.
+You now know how to use the core of this ECS.